The UAB Hospital Police “Semper Servienties”

 Corporal Patricia Dudley, UAB Hospital Security Services Unit

-Janis M. Brown is the Office Services Specialist II for the Hospital Precinct.
+Janis M. Brown is the Administrative Support Specialist for the Hospital Precinct.
 Ms. Brown provides assistance and support to the Hospital Commander and Officers as it pertains to the daily operations of the Unit.

 The office of the UAB Police Hospital Precinct is located in the West Pavilion, room P117.